Nearata/myanimelist-rest-api/README.md

 ## Caching

 This project uses `SQLite` to store JSON responses for `7 days` (manually checked).
-We use `Peewee` as driver to comunicate with MongoDB Server.
+We use `Peewee` as driver to comunicate with SQLite Server.

 At the moment, there's not easy way to disable the cache if not by editing the code.